-It helps reduce dark circles
+It may help reduce dark circles

 If you’re prone to pesky, tired-looking bags under your eyes, you know how tricky it can be to find relief.
-While there are plenty of products on the market claiming to reduce the appearance of dark circles, one of the many turmeric benefits is that it can handle the task.
+While there are plenty of products on the market claiming to reduce the appearance of dark circles, one of the many topical turmeric benefits is that it can handle the task.
 “Since turmeric is a proven anti-inflammatory and lightening agent, it’s perfect for alleviating this kind of concern,” says Courtney Chiusano, founder of Courtney Chiusano Skincare in Los Angeles, California.
 “It also stimulates circulation, which can help reduce puffiness and under-eye darkness caused by poor circulation.”
 Here are problems that can pop up when you rub your eyes.

-It can help whiten teeth
+It may help whiten teeth

 You wouldn’t think a spice that’s flaming yellow would be useful for something as tricky as teeth whitening, but prepare to be surprised!
 Though turmeric can stain fabrics, the spice has the power to naturally whiten teeth and relieve gingivitis and toothaches to boot.
 “You can use turmeric to make a natural, fluoride-free toothpaste that will ward off bacteria and ease inflammation,” says Medina Tshibemba, a natural skincare expert from Bare Alchemy.
 To DIY your own, she recommends combining a mixture of 4 tablespoons turmeric powder, 2 tablespoons baking soda and ½ tablespoon coconut oil.
 “Thoroughly mix these ingredients, brush your teeth for up to three minutes, spit it out, and rinse your mouth until the water runs clear,” she says.

-It can fight acne
+It may fight acne

 “Turmeric benefits acne because not only is it a natural antiseptic to keep the bacteria from spreading, but it’s anti-inflammatory, which takes down the redness and swelling of the blemish,” explains Chiusano.
 It’s especially effective when combined with apple cider vinegar which has astringent properties, meaning it plays the same role as your average toner.
 “Turmeric also speeds healing, which can help with larger, open blemishes,” she says.
 To DIY your own spot treatment using turmeric, Chiusano recommends mixing equal parts turmeric and honey and applying a little on your blemishes for 20 minutes before rinsing with cool water.
 Here are more acne-fighting ingredients to add to your routine.

-It reduces the appearance of acne scars
+It may reduce the appearance of acne scars

 The only thing worse than battling breakouts is living with the marks they leave behind.
 Thankfully, you don’t have to splurge for expensive products to minimize their appearance.
 Thanks to its anti-inflammatory capabilities, turmeric can help here too.
 “A remedy for hyperpigmentation and acne scars, turmeric is effective and natural without any side effects,” says Punnapuzha.
 “The curcumin it contains is a powerful anti-inflammatory and antioxidant that reduces excess production of melanin, which helps to even skin tone and lighten scars.”
 She recommends Vicco Turmeric Skin Cream.
 “They’ve been making their ever-popular turmeric cream since the 50s—it’s every Indian woman’s secret to beautiful skin.”